Welcome to Volunteering at the MFS!

 School dress policy is relatively informal.
 Plan to dress in layers prepared for strong breezes, mist or rain.
 Supportive shoes help with walking to and from school and hiking opportunities.
 Sunscreen is often needed.

-Money: Some small businesses and hosts don’t want to deal with credit cards, may charge you to cover their cost.
+Money: Some small businesses and hosts don’t want to deal with credit cards or may charge you to cover their cost.
 Many accept dollars or you can change to colones at one of the banks.
 You will need debit card for ATM but be aware that intermittently the machines aren’t functioning.
-US dollars can be withdrawn at ATMs at Banco de Costa Rica between Cerro Plano and Santa Elena https://goo.gl/maps/WLj23Q4n1mGpuvtQ8 or Farmacia VITOSI in Santa Elena https://goo.gl/maps/XpW4N13Uhzie88Cm8 or the ATM a floor above and to the right of the lower entrance to Super Compro in Santa Elena https://goo.gl/maps/WBjUFKvPAXq5qJee8 .
+US dollars can be withdrawn at ATMs at Banco de Costa Rica between Cerro Plano and Santa Elena or Farmacia VITOSI in Santa Elena or the ATM a floor above and to the right of the lower entrance to Super Compro in Santa Elena.

-Communication: Many people in Monteverde use Whatsapp for texting and calls.
+Communication: Many people in Monteverde use WhatsApp for texting and calls.
 It is free, and works with either a WIFI connection or phone data, and does not need a local phone account after being set up so international calling and texting fees can be avoided.
-It will work better for you to download and register this app before leaving your home.
+It will work better for you to download and register this app before leaving your home since it needs to send a confirmation text to a phone number to set up.

-Check school website for ‘wish list’ to see if you can bring anything.
+Check the school’s website for the ‘wish list’ to see if you can bring anything.

 AFTER ARRIVING (suggestions….)

-be on whatsapp list for daily lunch order list
+- be on the whatsapp list for daily lunch order list

 Local Transportation- Buses, Taxi, shuttles